 RC History sells full-color laminated timelines, but they also have free downloadable pages for creating your own Book of Centuries timeline where you or your children enter your own illustrations and information.

 For Volumes 1 and 2 you can purchase optional Interactive Notebook Activities in PDF format.
 There are three of these for each volume.
 Geared toward beginner and grammar level students, the Interactive Notebook Activities are very much like lapbooks.
-They provide hands-on and visually-organized ways for children to record, organize, and review information they are learning.
+They provide hands-on and visually-organized ways for children to record, organize, and review the information they are learning.

 Each volume should take one school year to complete.
 Younger students will almost certainly spend less time than older on both reading and projects.
 Some of the activities require extensive research or are projects that will take longer to complete.
 For those unable to use all of the recommended resources, CWH has put together core packages that include only the most essential books, but they also offer deluxe packages with both core resources and literature selections.